VirtusLab/scala-cli/website/docs/getting_started.md

 Now let's build something more serious.
 For this example, it's best to start with some prototyping inside the REPL.
 We can start a REPL session by running `scala-cli repl`.
 (If desired, you can also set the Scala version with `-S` or `--scala`.)

 :::note
-Scala CLI reuses most of its options across all its comments.
+Scala CLI reuses most of its options across all of its commands.
 :::

 One of the main strengths of Scala is its ecosystem.
 Scala CLI is designed in a way to expose the Scala ecosystem to all usages of Scala, and running the REPL is no exception.